 - My Disability May Be Invisible, But Here’s Why I’m Done Hiding It — In this personal story published on HuffPost, a woman with postural orthostatic tachycardia syndrome (POTS) shares why she’s done hiding her invisible disability.
 It can be a struggle to be vocal about your daily needs; hopefully this article will encourage you to find your voice.

-Coming to terms with having a chronic condition such as idiopathic hypersomnia, Kleine-Levin syndrome, or narcolepsy often involves a long and sometimes convoluted process.
-Unfortunately, the journey does not end once the correct diagnosis is reached.
-Knowing that others have taken a similar journey, however, can lessen a person’s burden.
+Coming to terms with having a chronic condition such as idiopathic hypersomnia, Kleine-Levin syndrome, or narcolepsy type 1 or 2 often involves a long and difficult process.
+Unfortunately, the journey doesn’t end once you reach the correct diagnosis.
+Knowing that others have taken a similar journey can help lower your burden.
 And hearing about others’ coping strategies can help people who are currently struggling.

 Maybe you found the words that helped a doctor understand you.
 Perhaps you made specific strategies over the years that helped you to function better.
 Possibly you identified a new career that helped you to maximize your potential.
 Consider helping others by sharing your story with us.
 Click the button below.